 • Recreational drug useUsing substances, including marijuana, especially at a younger age, can increase your risk.

-• History of trauma or abuse – Trauma can affect changes in your body and neurotransmitters in your brain your brain making it more likely that you could develop a psychiatric illness including schizophrenia.
+• History of trauma or abuse – Trauma can affect your body and your brain, making it more likely that you could develop a psychiatric illness, including schizophrenia.

 Schizophrenia symptoms